 Cast iron is a Ferrous metal which is having iron as the main constituent.
 All the ferrous metals are extracted from the Pig iron by re-melting the pig iron with coke and limestone in a furnace.
 There are different types of Cast Iron are available.
 In this article, we have discussed all the different cast iron types with their compositions.

 Cast Iron is a group of Iron-Carbon alloys with carbon ranging from 1.7% to 4.5%.
-Cast iron is strictly a brittle material so it can not be used to make all kind of the machine elements, therefore, the compositions of the constituents have to be changed to accomplish the different material properties.
+Cast iron is strictly a brittle material so it can not be used to make all kinds of machine elements, therefore, the compositions of the constituents have to be changed to accomplish the different material properties.

 Following are the different mechanical properties of Cast Iron.